Arunabha404notfound/glucose_standard_curve-Rplot/README.md

 - The model assumes strict linearity; it should not be used to extrapolate beyond the standard range (0–1.0 mg/mL)
 - Confidence intervals around predicted values are not yet reported
 - A single wavelength measurement per sample is assumed (no replicates in current version)
+- A negative value of corresponding concentration is obtained at lower concentrations which is due to the intercept and has no feasibility in real life experiment.

 ---